tahsin4466/BruinBites/README.md

 If you have a Linux operating system, use `pip3` instead of `pip` to install the above.

-This project also uses React.
+This project also uses React and is written in TypeScript.
 Once node.js is installed, use npm to first install any dependencies (such as MUI) using:
 ```
 npm install
 ```